jaffamonkey/current-blog/content/resume/cv.md

 ## Engine | Transformation
 ( _Sep 2013 to Nov 2014_ )

-### Lead Software Development Engineer in Test
+### Lead SDET
 #### Project: PHP/AngularJS application for OPG (Office of the Public Guardian) case and task management system, for customers seeking power of attorney.
 This was replacing an old manual system, with intention of improving turnaround times, and information sharing internally.

 #### Activities
 * Strategic leadership in overall testing approach.
-* Devising BDD testing strategy and exploratory test approach
+* Devising BDD strategy and exploratory test approach
 * Mentored and trained team members on BDD methodologies, tools, and techniques.
-* Creating and maintaining Behat UI and API testing framework.
+* Developing Behat UI/API testing framework.
-* Introducing load, accessibility and security test automation as standard practice.
+* Introducing load, accessibility and security testing as standard practice.
 * Gherkin training and mentoring for Product Owners.
 * Maintaining scenario-driven tests for CI pipeline.
 * Maintaining tests in CI/CD pipelines.